Our Favourite Fall Photos

 The province's national and provincial parks are great places to take in fall foliage.
 Each park consists of its own unique eco-region, allowing for a variety of colourful vegetation in these protected areas.

-While the barrens may not be the first place you think of when it comes to fall in Labrador, but the Wonderstrands near Cartwright along the coast offer intense colours at this time of year.
+Beaches in the Big Land may not be the first thing you think of when it comes to fall in Labrador, but the Wonderstrands near Cartwright along the coast offer intense colours at this time of year.
 The Mealy Mountains provide the backdrop for a cascade of golds, greens, russets and reds in a place where you'll be sure to find more than just a breath of fresh air.
 Hiking, birdwatching and even surfing are all great choices when you head to the beach in Labrador.

 Have a fall photo to share?
 Use #ExploreNL on Twitter and Instagram for a chance to be featured.